-If a module was then to import MyNum from Example, it would also import the pattern synonym Zero in which case, Example would export the type constructor MyNum with the data constructor MkNum and also the pattern synonym Zero.
+If a module was then to import MyNum from Example, it would also import the pattern synonym Zero.

 It is also possible to use the special token .. in an export list to mean all currently bundled constructors.
 For example, we could write: